 Dynamic pressure is mathematically expressed as: 1/2 ρ V2, as we all know from aerodynamics.
 It shows clearly that dynamic pressure relies on two things: air density (rho, ρ) and aircraft speed (V).

 Note: for the most optimum aircraft and engine performance you need thick air, ie. cold, low humidity air.
-Which is in general experienced during winter time!
+Which is in general experienced during winter time at low altitudes with a high pressure system in the area!

 The total air pressure as measured in a pitot tube (named after Henry Pitot) consists of these variables: static and dynamic pressure.
-The airspeed indicator has connections to both pitot and static lines and thus is able to mechanically subtract static pressure to indicate dynamic pressure on the instrument face (ASI).
+The airspeed indicator has connections to both pitot and static lines and thus is able to mechanically subtract static pressure to indicate dynamic pressure on the instrument face (ASI), or electronically in an ADC.
+Which is calibrated in km/h, mph or kts.

 Both altitude and vertical speed indicators use the static port and measure static pressure and the rate of chance only.

 During the preflight inspection the pilot must make sure that the pitot tube is not blocked, either by the cover or insects in the tube.
-For instrument flights the pitot heater must be checked for correct operation and warmup.
+For instrument flights the pitot heater must be checked for correct operation and warm-up.Written by EAI.